 Safety & Security

 You also have the right not to fear being harmed at work, either by other people or by accidents in the workplace.
 Your employer has to make sure that they are doing everything in their power to keep the workplace as safe as possible.
-They also need to have rules in place about conduct, so that people can’t purposefully harm you or abuse you.
-If you feel that these things are not being fully adhered to, and you find yourself being put at risk or even injured, you can always seek advice from the likes of Hupy & Abraham, to see whether you have a legal claim.
+They also need to have rules about conduct so that people can’t purposefully harm you or abuse you.
+If you feel that these things are not being fully adhered to, and you find yourself being put at risk or even injured, you can always seek advice from the likes of Hupy & Abraham to see whether you have a legal claim.
 Your safety should be such a basic right that it is never even in question.

 A Friendly Attitude

 Of course, we all get stressed from time to time at work, and this is normal.
 But if your employer does so to the point where they are routinely unkind to you, then you have the right to do something about this.
 Really they should be making every effort to be friendly towards you, and if you find that this is not happening then you can take it further.